 Schneck Hospice Services

-This season of life is valued and respected by families and the Schneck Hospice team.
-The focus of care is comfort so life can be lived to its fullest.
+Hospice is a special kind of care for people with a life expectancy of six months or less.
+It's not about curing illness, it's about providing comfort and dignity with a focus on quality of life.
 Hospice does not hasten or postpone the end of life.
-Hospice works to provide comfort and exceptional care for families dealing with a terminal diagnosis.
+Schneck Hospice works to provide comfort and exceptional care for families dealing with a terminal diagnosis.

-Comfort, dignity and respect, quality of life, understanding patient and family strain, compassionate care and bereavement support are all priorities for end of life care.
-The Schneck Hospice team of professionals and volunteers will work with you to meet your goals of care including mental and spiritual needs.
+The Schneck Hospice team of professionals and volunteers will work with you to meet your individual goals of care including mental and spiritual needs.
 There's no place like home when dealing with a terminal disease.
-Our Schneck Hospice team consists of nurses, social workers, spiritual support and emotional support.
-Hospice provides the best care by bringing professional care into the home.

 Call (812) 522-0460 and select Option 3 for the referral/intake department.